If your library, genealogy group, or other organization needs a genealogy speaker, please contact me to arrange a virtual or in-person presentation.

 NOTE: I still love doing in-person presentations for those events where the sponsoring group can cover the travel expenses from my home in Michigan.

 Review the basics of genetic genealogy, the three major test types, and the offerings of five leading companies.
-Learn the key factors that impact your results and compare the strengths, limitations, and favorite features of each company.
+Learn the key factors that impact your results and compare each company's strengths, limitations, and favorite features.
 See some third-party tools you can use to extract even more information from DNA test results.

 Learn the reasons why DNA ethnicity tests often yield unexpected results.
 See why siblings can have surprisingly different ethnicities and why Native American ancestry is rarely found.
 Compare one person’s ethnicity reports from all the major DNA tests and learn why one test or another might be your best choice for ethnicity purposes.